-Indigenization has many layers and facets to it, and this approach recognizes there are a variety of entry points to Indigenization."
+ROOT VALUES: CULTURES, TRUTH Indigenization has AND RECONCILIATION, RESPECT, many lavers and AND RELATIONSHIPS facets to it, and this approach recognizes there are a variety of entry points to Indigenization."
+Figure 1.
+Living Indigenization 2021-2027

-ENGAGING WITH THE LIVING INDIGENIZATION 2021-2027 OPERATIONAL FRAMEWORK
+ENGAGING WITH THE LIVING INDIGENIZATION 2021-2027

+OPERATIONAL FRAMEWORK

-Indigenization is made possible by a mutual understanding of land-based Truths, situated in the history of Turtle Island, the context of an evolving relationship between First Peoples and settlers of this land, and the relationship between all people and creation.
+Indigenization is made possible by a mutual understanding of land-based Island, the context of an evolving relationship between First Peoples and between all people and creation.

 One cannot begin the lifelong act of Indigenization without first respecting the civilization of First Peoples.
-While there are multiple entry points to engage with the Living Indigenization 2021-2027 Operational Framework, this action plan serves as recommended pathways to live Indigenization at JIBC.
+While with the Living Indigenization 2021-2027 Operational Framework, this action plan serves as recommended pathways to live Indigenization at JIBC.